ysthakur/CMSC417-Notes/content/Review/Final Exam Review.md

 	- Address of first-hop router
 	- Name and IP of [DNS](DNS/DNS.md) server
 	- Network mask
+- Each network must have at least one DHCP server or DHCP relay agent

 ### Private address spaces and [NAT](../NAT.md)